MaxenceQueyrel/udacity_ex_3/starter/model_card_template.md

 ## Metrics

-The metric used is the F1-score
+The metrics used are fbeta, precision and recall

 ## Ethical Considerations